Next Book in the Series Browse A–Z

 Publication Reading Order

-The O'Malley's (Family Saga) is a series by Andrew M. Greeley, comprising 7 books published between 1997 and 2004.
-Books are listed in publication order, which is the recommended reading sequence.
+The O'Malley's (Family Saga) is a series by Andrew M. Greeley, made up of 7 books published between 1997 and 2004.
+It begins with Summer at the Lake (1997), and is best read in publication order.
+The most recent entry is Golden Years (2004), spanning 7 years of storytelling.

 **Andrew Greeley (1928-2013)** Andrew Greeley was an American priest, sociologist, and prolific author.
 Born in Chicago, Illinois, he became a priest in 1954.
 After teaching sociology at the University of Chicago, he moved to the University of Arizona, where he remained until his retirement.
 Greeley wrote over 50 novels, many of which became bestsellers.
 His works explored themes of Catholicism, Irish-American culture, and human sexuality.
 Notable novels include "The Cardinal Sins" (1980), "The Last Testament" (1990), and the Father Matthew Koesler mysteries.
 Greeley's sociological research focused on religion, ethnicity, and the social sciences.
 His books on these topics include "Unsecular Man" (1972) and "The Catholic Myth" (1970).
 He also co-authored The American Catholic Documentary (1977-1990), a comprehensive survey of American Catholics.
 Greeley received the National Medal of Arts in 2008 for his contributions to American literature.
 His works were praised for their insights into American society and their relatable characters.
 Greeley's writing and research continue to be influential in the fields of sociology, literature, and theology.